Death of Sonja Engelbrecht

-The death of Sonja Engelbrecht is an unsolved criminal case from Munich, Germany.
-Engelbrecht went missing on the night of April 10–11, 1995.
+On the night of 10–11 April 1995, 19-year-old Sonja Engelbrecht disappeared at the Stiglmaierplatz in Munich, Germany.
 Her death was announced on 23 November 2021, after her remains were discovered in a forest near Kipfenberg.
 Police have not determined a manner of death, but assume that she was killed in a sexually motivated attack.

-Engelbrecht's case has generated sustained coverage over several decades both in the tabloid press and major German newspapers.
+Engelbrecht's case has generated sustained coverage over several decades both in major German newspapers and the tabloid press.
 It has been described as one of Germany's major disappearance cases and Munich's most famous cold case.
 Her case was featured on national television programs like Hans Meiser and Menschen bei Maischberger.
 Germany's most popular crime show Aktenzeichen XY ... ungelöst covered her case two times, in 2012 and 2023.

 Sonja Engelbrecht

-Sonja Engelbrecht (April 4, 1976; disappeared April 11, 1995; found dead 2020) was a student at a vocational school with a focus on economics and doing an internship at a law firm.
+Sonja Engelbrecht (4 April 1976; disappeared 11 April 1995; found dead 2020) was a student at a vocational school with a focus on economics and doing an internship at a law firm.
 At the time of her disappearance, she was living with her parents in the Laim district of Munich.
 Engelbrecht had an older sister with whom she shared a car.

 According to her parents, Engelbrecht had a regular group of friends with whom she went out on the weekend, but was personally rather shy.
 She listened to dark wave music, and visited clubs like the Tilt, Flex and Backstage, which catered to Munich's alternative music scene.
 Engelbrecht had a number of suitors but was not in a committed relationship at the time of her disappearance.
 Her parents also told reporters that she had a good relationship with them and was not taking illegal drugs.
 This was corroborated after her disappearance when police investigated possible links to the Munich drug scene but were unable to find any connections.

-Engelbrecht was about 170 cm (5 ft 7 in) tall and is described as slim, weighing 50 kg (110 lbs).
+Engelbrecht was about tall and is described as slim, weighing 50 kg.
 She had long, blonde hair, greenish-blue eyes, pierced ears and wore a nose ring.
 Her overall appearance is described as attractive.
 On the night she went missing, she was wearing a purple jumper, black leather trousers, a black leather jacket and black high-heel shaft boots.